TonyWu386/DupeRemover/README.md

 # DupeRemover

-An utility for finding and removing duplicate files implemented in C#
+A utility for finding and removing duplicate files implemented in C#

 Copyright (c) 2016 [Tony Wu], All Right Reserved